mcetal/laplace_fortran/README.md

     libhfmm2d.a

-is a compiled library of a new fmm code for Laplace and Helmholtz equation.
+is a compiled library of a [new fmm code](http://www.cims.nyu.edu/cmcl/fmm2dlib/fmmlib2d-1.2.zip) for Laplace and Helmholtz equation.
+To get the library,

+    #Extract the files
+    make lib

 The directory GMRES contains all of the files needed for GMRES It would probably be best to compile these into a library